|

 economic changes that have occurred.

-SD: You recently spent time in India studying
+SD: You recently spent time in India studying the

-what you learned?
+you learned?

 NSR: Once again, I was faced with a project

-for my Ph.D. in musicology and ethnomusicology.
+for my Ph.D. in musicology-ethnomusicology.
 From having

 done the master’s project, I knew this would have